codetierlist/codetierlist/docs/user/README.md

 ### Colors
 Codetierlist lets you customize the primary accent color of the site.
 You can change the accent color by clicking the settings icon in the top right corner of the page and selecting the color you want to use.

+## Achievements
+Codetierlist is designed to be fun and engaging for students, we included various achievements for you to discover while using the site.
+To check your current achievements click on your profile and then press "achievements".

+> [!NOTE]
+> Achievements remain hidden until unlocked

 ## Data Privacy
 Anything you upload to Codetierlist will be visible to the instructors and TAs of the course, however, your uploads will not be used for grading the assignment.